County Mayo: Local government and political subdivisions

 Mayo County Council is the authority responsible for local government.
 As a county council, it is governed by the Local Government Act 2001.
 The county is divided into four municipal districts of Ballina, Castlebar, Claremorris and Westport–Belmullet, each with a population of roughly 32,000 to 34,000 people.
 The council is responsible for housing and community, roads and transportation, urban planning and development, amenity and culture, and environment.

 County Mayo is divided into six local electoral areas (LEAs).
 Councillors are elected for a five-year term.

 The county town is at Áras an Contae in Castlebar, the main population centre located in the centre of the county.

 National politics

-Since 2016, Mayo has been represented on a national political level by four TDs who represent the constituency of Mayo in Dáil Eireann.
+Since 2016, Mayo has been represented on a national political level by four TDs who represent the constituency of Mayo in Dáil Éireann.
 Previous to 2016 the constituency had five TDs but this was reduced based on the county's current population in line with proportional representation.
 The electoral divisions of Cong, Dalgan, Houndswood, Kilmaine, Neale, Shrule, in the former Rural District of Ballinrobe, are in Galway West.